 After many unremitting attempts and efforts, Eivind Bravely Break through the limitations of hardware and explored a suitable sensor for measuring snow depth.
 He did a lot of searching for what principles others have used for measuring snow build-up.

-The sensor he finally has used, HRXL-MaxSonar MB7374, is specifically designed for taking readings against the characteristics of different types of snow surfaces present.
-It is also waterproof, rated IP67.
+The sensor he finally used, HRXL-MaxSonar MB7374, is specifically designed for taking readings against the characteristics of different types of snow surfaces present.
+It is also waterproof and rated IP67.

-Seeed Wio-E5 plays a key role for Long battery-life and transmission range
+Seeed Wio-E5 plays a key role in Long battery life and transmission range

-Actually, Wio-E5 is the first SoC to combine a LoRa RFIC (SX126X) with an MCU (STM32WLE5JC) embedded on a single module.
-Designed with low energy but high performance, low cost and compact applications in mind, the FCC and CE certified Wio-E5 LoRaWAN® module is ideal for long-distance, ultra-low-power applications such as airport tracking, smart agriculture, smart city, wireless meter reading, sensor networks, wireless communication, and other low-power wide-area IoT scenarios.
+Actually, Wio-E5 is the first SoC to combine a LoRa RFIC (SX126X) with an MCU (STM32WLE5JC) embedded in a single module.
+Designed with low energy but high performance, low cost, and compact applications in mind, the FCC and CE-certified Wio-E5 LoRaWAN® module is ideal for long-distance, ultra-low-power applications such as airport tracking, smart agriculture, smart city, wireless meter reading, sensor networks, wireless communication, and other low-power wide-area IoT scenarios.

 Outdoor Proof-Of-Concept in Pretty Harsh Conditions